vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ## extract_between_positions

-Retrieves the stated string within a range of index and assign it to a new path.
+Retrieves the stated string within a range of numeric positions and assign it to a target path.

 ### definition

-["extract_between_positions", path1, path2, index1, index2]
+["extract_between_positions", sourcePath, targetPath, startPosition, endPosition]

 ### Parameters

 - `"extract_between_positions"` – The name of the function.
-- `path1` – The name of an existing event attribute or event data path.
+- `sourcePath` – The name of an existing event attribute or event data path.
-- `path2` - The name of the new event attribute or event data path.
+- `targetPath` - The name of the new event attribute or event data path.
-- `index1` – The start position.
+- `startPosition` – The start position of the string.
 The param support integers.
-- `index2` – The end position.
+- `endPosition` – The end position of the string.
 The param support integers.

 ### Example